How to scrape a website using Python: Step-by-step guide for beginners

 Lisa Whelan

-Lisa is a content professional, specializing in tech and cybersecurity.
+Lisa is a London-based tech expert and AI enthusiast.
+With a decade of experience, she specializes in writing about data, web scraping, and cybersecurity.
 She's here to share valuable insights and break down complex technical concepts for the SOAX audience.

 Contact author